Fees & Consultation

 Investment

-My practice is structured to provide focused, specialized care for clients working through trauma, anxiety, and nervous system overwhelm.
-Sessions are designed to be intentional, effective, and tailored to your specific goals.
+My practice is structured to provide focused, specialized care for adults working through trauma, anxiety, and nervous system overwhelm.
+Operating as a private-pay practice allows treatment to remain centered on clinical needs rather than insurance limitations, diagnostic requirements, or session caps.

-Trauma processing sessions are conducted in person in Broomfield, Colorado.
-Telehealth sessions are available for stabilization and follow-up care.
+Trauma reprocessing sessions are conducted in person in Broomfield, Colorado.
+Telehealth sessions are available for stabilization and integration work when clinically appropriate.

 Insurance